Leonmail2/Text-Fighters/README.md

 1. Bow
 2. Dagger
 3. Block
-4. Move Away
+4. Move Forwards (this will randomly move 1 or 2 forwards)
-5. Move Forward
+5. Move Backwards (this will randomly move 1 or 2 back)
 6. Status
 7. (insert special perk, magic does not show up here)